Apply for Assistance

 - The child's family must meet the income requirements for the KidSport program.

-- Activities eligible for funding are sport registration fees, personal sports equipment and travel to sport camps/clinics.
+- Activities eligible for funding are sport registration fees and personal sports equipment.
 If applying for registration fees, a copy of the completed sport registration form must be submitted with the application form.

-- Activities NOT eligible for funding are travel to competitions.
+- Activities NOT eligible for funding are travel to competitions, camp, clinics, etc.

 - If someone applies for personal sports equipment only, they MUST submit proof that they are registered for that sport in their community.